UncleRus/esp-idf-lib/examples/led_strip_spi/README.md

 - changes the colours of all the LEDs using [_color wheel_](https://duckduckgo.com/?q=color+wheel).
 - simply rotates the colours (B -> G -> R)
+- displays rainbow colors on the strip, scrolling the rainbow

 ## Configuration